robch/book-of-ai/docs/openai-chat/openai-chat-functions-cs/sample-overview.md

 ## OpenAIChatCompletionsCustomFunctions.cs

-**STEP 1**: Define helper functions that can be called by the assistant:
+**STEP 1**: Define helper functions that can be called by the assistant.

 ``` csharp title="OpenAIChatCompletionsCustomFunctions.cs"
 [HelperFunctionDescription("Gets the current weather for a location.")]